 Directed and Produced by Janice Rogovin

 In 1980, Carlos left his homeland Costa Rica for the American Dream.
 In 2004, three Marines came to Carlos’s house to inform him that his oldest son, Alex, had died in Iraq.
-He got inside their military van with a can of gasoline and a propane torch and the van exploded into flames.
+He entered their military van with a can of gasoline and a propane torch and the van exploded into flames.
 Carlos’s extreme grief over Alex’s death launched him on a journey to honor his son and fight for the America he believed in.
-He became a well-known, if unorthodox, peace activist and then a central figure in Occupy Boston.
+He sought solace in sharing Alex’s story and advocating for the war to end.
+He became a well known, if unorthodox, peace activist and then a central figure in Occupy Boston.
 Publicly Carlos had a new purpose.
 Behind the scenes the story was more complex.